 Your reader has very little time to indulge in your poetic tendencies.
 Tell them what you do straight away.
-Are you a life coach?
-Tell them you’re a life coach.
+Are you a graphic designer?
+Tell them you’re a graphic designer.
 Do you teach yoga?
 Tell them you’re an accredited yoga teacher.
-You have very precious space to address your reader’s pain points, and as point #1 says, your About Me page isn’t even really about you.
+You have very precious space to address your reader’s pain points, and as point #1 says, your About Me page isn’t really about you.
 Your reader wants to know what’s in it for them, and they need to know what you actually do if they’re going to work with you.

-4. Do be clear on who you’re audience is
+4. Do be clear on who your audience is

 Don’t hide who you are so that you can be everyone’s go-to guy/girl.
 When you hide away these important parts, you water down your message and your unique selling point.
 Be clear about your ideal client, and you’ll find the garbage will stay well away.